fvrtrp/fvrtrp.github.io/content/blog/sesh-appjourney-1.md

 # 0.2 rises
 I will write about 0.2 in the coming weeks, what it set out to do, and what it ended up doing.
 As I stated, making observations here I think is a great idea to show others or the future you, the ideas or the method or the events of how a product shaped up.

-Simple minimal small, vanilla js etc
-But themeable
-Made ui, then how thought of all options ex.
-Custom message The toil to finish the first beta version.
-All code complexity, github and chrome store issues, packaging, making first version of the site, choosing and making themes.
-Not unique at all themes factoried it to make fillers.
-Ninja only version truly different.
-Initial release, LinkedIn post, shameer call.
-Felt very satisfied accomplished proud

 [here]: http://www.reddit.com